Allx92/Digitization-Playbook/Export.md

 # Export Process

+This section will outline the steps for exporting and renaming the processed object eg.(book page) images.
+It ensures name consistency, high-quality export format, and organized storage of the digitized book page images.

 **Follow the steps described below to properly execute the export process.**

 --->>> Navigate to and Right-click on the thumbnail photo.
 (NEED TO DETERMINE WHERE)